-9. An issuer should ensure that it has complied with the annual meeting requirement.
-The annual meeting requirement refers to the requirement in applicable corporate legislation or any equivalent non-corporate requirement to hold an annual meeting of securityholders.
+9. An issuer should ensure that it has complied with the requirement in applicable corporate or similar governing legislation or any equivalent requirement in its constating documents to hold an annual meeting of securityholders.
 If the issuer has not complied with the annual meeting requirement, we will generally not exercise our discretion to issue a full revocation order unless the issuer provides an undertaking to the relevant CSA regulator(s) to hold the annual meeting within 3 months after the date on which the CTO is revoked.

-Any such undertaking does not relieve the issuer from any obligation it may have regarding an annual meeting requirement.
+An undertaking does not relieve the issuer from any requirement to hold an annual meeting requirement.